-When you think ‘digital marketing,’ what comes to mind?
+When you think of ‘digital marketing,’ what comes to mind?

-Is it splashy ads, viral social media content, and immersive website experiences?
+Is it splashy ads, viral social media content, online marketing and immersive website experiences?

 Do you imagine billion-dollar businesses like Coca-Cola, Nike, and Apple flexing their creative muscles and spending millions of dollars on clever campaigns?

-While high-rollers like these certainly have the advantage of massive marketing budgets, the reality is that you don’t need a six- or seven-figure pot of gold to generate results.
-Because if you’re willing to roll up your sleeves, work creatively, and focus on the right investments, a small budget can generate pretty impressive returns.
+While high-rollers like these certainly have the advantage of a massive digital marketing budget, the reality is that you don’t need a six- or seven-figure pot of gold to generate results.
+Because if you’re willing to roll up your sleeves, work creatively, and focus on the right investments, small marketing budgets can generate pretty impressive returns.

-In this guide, we’re neutralizing the mythical correlation between marketing success and dollars spent.
-Instead, we’re going to explore some of the top tips, strategies, and frameworks that are helping brands with limited budgets reach customers and engage them in high-level ways.
+In this guide, we’re neutralizing the mythical correlation between digital marketing success and dollars spent.
+Instead, we’re going to explore some of the top tips, strategies, and frameworks that are helping brands with limited digital marketing budgets reach customers and engage them in high-level ways.

-The problem most smaller brands have with marketing is that they see it as a one-off project.
+The problem most smaller brands have with digital marketing channels is that they see it as a one-off project.
 At first, this might not seem like an issue.
-But it has negative ramifications – especially for brands that don’t have a large budget.
+But it has negative ramifications – especially for brands that don’t have a large marketing budget.

 It’s best to think of your marketing campaign as a framework or foundation.
 It’s something that you’re going to continue to build on for years to come.
 And as is the case with any foundation in a building project, it needs to be sturdy if it’s going to serve its purpose.

 Any brand can build a sturdy marketing foundation.
 The digital marketing budget is irrelevant.
 And just because you have a shallow budget today, doesn’t mean you won’t have more financial resources to invest in marketing in the future.